software-system-lab/timelog/README.md

 ![](static/image/timelog.png)

-timelog is a web app for users to record how they use time.
+Timelog is a web app for users to record how they use time.
 It have been developed by node.js and mySQL.

 ## How to use